srmcgann/Coordinates/README.md

                          // it is automatically available.
                        • 'particles',
                          // The 'particles' shape type is just like 'dynamic'
-                         // (above), except vertices are drawin as points.
+                         // (above), except vertices are drawn as points.
 The
                          // number of particles drawn is the number supplied in the
                          // geometryData array passed to LoadGeometry.
                          // Relevant particle properties:
-                         size: [0 to 1...],  // max size limited by your GPU.
+                         size: [0 to ...],  // max size limited by your GPU.
                                              // check max point size.
                                              // particle sizes are influenced by
                                              // perspective / renderer.fov